techbuktu/MediaLite/README.md

 4. *`publisher/`*: Handles the components that are concerned with the UI and logic of the Article and Comment objects in the app, that the platform's users will interact with primarily.

-* **`dataStore/`**: This is where all the logic of the Redux store resides.
-Again, opinionated as I am, I have decided to organize the "**dataStore**" into explicitly-named folders:
+* **`contextState/`**: This is where all the logic of the Context API state resides.
+Again, opinionated as I am, I have decided to organize the "**contextState**" into explicitly-named folders:

 1. `actions/`: This has a `types/` sub-folder which contains one file each for the action TYPES related to each model.
 There is also a "_model_Actions.js" file (_e.g. `articleActions.js`, `writerActions.js`, etc.) for each model type.
 Each of these files contains the **action creators** (i.e functions) for the related model type.
 Each action creator is exported to enable reuse in other parts of the frontend app, as necessary, mainly in the components.

 2. `reducers/`: This contains a file each for every type of model of the frontend app.
-Thus, the `articleReducer.js` handles updating the application (Redux-based) state based on the *ACTION TYPE* that was `dispatch()`ed from the *ACTION CREATORS* .
-The `rootReducer` itself is in the `reducers/index.js` file.
+Thus, the `articleReducer.js` handles updating the application (Context API-based) state based on the *ACTION TYPE* that was `dispatch()`ed from the *ACTION CREATORS* .

 3. `index.js`: This is the "motherlode."
-This is where the app's Redux-based `store` is created and then exported (for use in `App.js`, etc.).
-The `rootReducer`, the frontend middleware (including `thunk`) also make "cameo" appearances here.
-This is also where the setup for the [REDUX DEV TOOLS extension](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en) is configured.
+This is where the app's Context API-based __app-wide context__ (herein named as `AppContext`) is created.
+The app-wide __Context Provider__ component (herein named `AppProvider`) is also created here and then exported (for use in the root `App()` component in `App.js`.).

+This is also where the setup for the [REDUX DEV TOOLS extension](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en) could have been (but not fully) configured.

 ## Installing Dependencies for the Project